How To: Terminate an Unshielded Pass Through RJ45 Connector

 Written by Don Schultz, trueCABLE Network Expert, BICSI INST1, INSTC, Fluke Networks CCTT

 Bulk unshielded Ethernet cable needs to be terminated.
 Wow!
 That sounds serious.
 No, we are not advocating hunting down all bulk unshielded Ethernet cable and doing it in.
-Termination means to attach something to the raw end of the cable so it can be plugged into something else like a switch or computer.
+Ethernet cable termination means to attach something to the raw end of the cable so it can be plugged into something else like a switch or computer.

 Sometimes terminating a RJ45 connector plug is the only way to accomplish your termination.
 A patch panel to an outdoor PoE WiFi access point or IP surveillance camera is at the top of the list.
 Perhaps for your installation using RJ45 plugs is the most straightforward way and what you are comfortable with; not everyone is able to mount a patch panel and then mount keystone jacks inside their walls.
 What if you need to make a custom length patch cable?